Crystelab/Zilla/README.md

 FastAPI is definitely the fastest way to make an API and it automatically generates the Swagger documentation that I was looking for.

+PostgreSQL in Docker to make it easy for anyone to run it.
+The tables are automatically created when the backend starts up.

 ## Setup Guide
 ### Frontend